FAQ

 What is the time commitment for this course?

-The course typically runs 5 nights a week for 6 months from September to February (with breaks).
-The online meditation will run for one and a half hours each day.
-The first 30 minutes will be spent on the theory of meditation.
-It will use the textbooks written by Luangphor as the focus of the class.
+The course typically runs 5 nights a week for 6 months from September to February (with breaks) but this may vary depending on the location you are attending.
+The first half (approx. 30 - 45 mins) will be spent on the theory of meditation.
+It will use the textbooks written by the Master, Luangphor, as the focus of the class.
 We will then conduct a one-hour meditation that consists of 30 minutes of walking meditation and 30 minutes of sitting meditation.
-There are attendance requirements for those that intend to get certified.
+NOTE: There are attendance requirements for those who intend to get certified.

 The Master has said that students who dedicate themselves to consistently practice this meditation technique for the entirety of the course, will definitely see benefits by the end and will have started the development of a strong foundation necessary for further growth and development of their minds.
 Furthermore, the Master has shared that it requires consistent practice for weeks for most people to start experiencing meditation.
 It doesn't normally happen overnight as it did for the Luangphor.